 There is no paid membership as such – everyone who lives or works in Fulbourn is deemed to be a member.
 An occasional ‘What’s On’ email is sent to those who sign up – currently there are over 450 addresses.
-Contact FulbournArts@gmail.com to be added to our mailing list.
+Contact FulbournArts@gmail.com to get in touch with us.

 Constitution of Fulbourn ArtsAdopted on the 4th day of February 2010 1.
 Title

 1.1.
 The Organisation shall be called Fulbourn Arts, hereafter to be referred to as “the Organisation”.

 2.1.
 Subject to matters set out below the Organisation and its property shall be administered and managed by the members of an Executive Committee in accordance with clause 6 of this document.

 3.1.
 To support the community of Fulbourn by organising events and facilitating artistic activity.